 Look at some outstanding websites, and you will understand the importance of simplicity (even Google!)-the design is almost plain, with nothing but a recognizable logo to greet visitors each time they ‘land’ on the website.
 There are no sounds, animations, or special effects, but millions of people are still using it every day.
 That should make things pretty clear.

 This fact highlights the importance of targeting the right audience, and picking graphics and color schemes that can have the appropriate effect on them.
 Even with the most marvelous content, users are not going to stay on a website that irritates them.
-Here come some useful tricks you should consider:
+Here come some useful website creation tips you should consider:

-• Define a user profile for your website, and let the profile make your most important design solutions.
+- Define a user profile for your website, and let the profile define your most important design solutions.

-Easy navigation is critical for all websites, from simplest news portals to most complicated ecommerce online stores.
+Easy navigation is critical for all website design essentials, from simplest news portals to most complicated e-commerce online stores.

-Whatever the purpose of your website is, you have to keep its content organized in logical categories, giving users quick access to that piece of information they were looking for.
+Whatever the purpose of your website is, you have to keep its content organized in logical categories, giving users quick access to the piece of information they were looking for.

 Layouts that are easy to navigate increase the value of your website’s content.
 In order to enable users to read everything, you have to be clear about transitions from one page to another, and to respect a generally accepted set of search engine rules (otherwise, the engine may not recognize the page, and it won’t take users where they want to go).
 All of this makes easy navigation a priority for every design.